A standard of excellence.

 Standard 7 – Character, Values and Spiritual Formation

-The school shall provide for spiritual nurture and discipleship of its students with the goal of developing a biblical worldview.
+The school shall provide for spiritual nurturing and discipleship of its students with the goal of developing a biblical worldview.
 Spiritual nurturing of Christ-like character is planned, intentional, and systematic in implementation.
 Mentoring and discipleship experiences are necessary components in a spiritual formation strategy.
 Students are given opportunities to serve others and develop a Christ-like attitude toward the poor, needy, and vulnerable.
 A commitment to a community of faith is modeled by the faculty and emphasized to all students.
-Spiritual formation assessment is integral to effective and ongoing improvement of the school program.
+Spiritual formation assessment is integral to the effective and ongoing improvement of the school program.

 Standard 8 – Continuous School Improvement

 The school must, with appropriate stakeholder input, systematically develop and annually update a continuous school improvement plan (CSIP).
 The plan, based on the school’s philosophy, mission, vision, core values, and schoolwide expected student outcomes, includes specific goals, as well as action items.
 The process is driven by data collection and analysis.
-This plan must have significant focus on how it will promote organizational growth and high achievement of schoolwide expected student outcomes.
-The CSIP reflects a pervasive culture of ongoing improvement and accountability.
+This plan must have a significant focus on how it will promote organizational growth and high achievement of schoolwide expected student outcomes.
+The CSIP reflects a culture of ongoing improvement and accountability.